-Beauvoir Music Makers offers in-person classes to support beginning to advanced students in their music theory studies.
+Beauvoir Music Makers offers in-person and online classes to support students at all stages of music theory study.

-Next class begins April, 2020 in Tustin!
+Next class begins April, 2020!
 Contact us for more information.

-They will then have the opportunity to practice the material learned through individual and group activities.
+- practice the material through individual and group activities

 Why study music theory outside of private lessons?

 We offer theory test preparation and practice that supplements the music theory concepts taught in private lessons.
 Theory classes are not a replacement for private instrumental instruction but a support for private instructors and an opportunity for students to focus on theory.